-The Noroton Heights Fire Department celebrated its 100th anniversary in 2003.
-The department has grown from quarters in back of a blacksmith shop with thirteen men and one hand-drawn engine to a two-story brick building with 100 men and women and six pieces of emergency fire apparatus.
+The Noroton Heights Fire Department will celebrate its 115th anniversary in 2018.
+The department has grown from a small quarters in back of a blacksmith shop, with thirteen men and one hand-drawn engine, to a two-story brick building with 100 men and women and six pieces of emergency fire apparatus.

 Chief: Ron Riolo

-The first firehouse was located in a blacksmith’s shop behind Mr. Dugdale’s new store.
-Later it moved to what was a one-room school house located on Linden Avenue.
-The department’s main concern was the business area that it covered with coverage extending to the Town of New Canaan.
-William Dugdale loaned the company nine hundred dollars to purchase its first piece of equipment.
-The “gig” was purchased on June 24th 1903 and was one of the first in the State of Connecticut.
-It was well christened at the Stamford Town Hall fire which destroyed the building on February 4, 1904.
+Our first firehouse was located in a blacksmith’s shop behind Mr. Dugdale’s new store.
+Later, it moved to what was a one-room schoolhouse located on Linden Avenue.
+The department’s main concern was the business area with coverage extending to the Town of New Canaan.
+William Dugdale loaned the company $900 to purchase its first piece of equipment, the “gig”, on June 24, 1903 with Noroton Heights becoming one of the first departments to own that apparatus in the State of Connecticut.
+The “gig” went on to see serious work at the Stamford Town Hall fire which destroyed the building on February 4, 1904.

 At 10:30 PM on November 25, 1903, the Noroton Heights Fire Department received its first fire call at the railroad freight house.
-The fire was under control in ten minutes and was completely extinguished by 11:15 PM.
-One of the firemen at the scene said that the building would have burned completely to the ground if it weren’t for the good work of the engine and the prompt response to the alarm.
-The railroad sent a check for fifty dollars and a thank you note to the department for what they had done.
+Within ten minutes the fire was under control, and was completely extinguished by 11:15 PM.
+One of the firemen at the scene said the building would have burned to the ground if it weren’t for the good work of the engine and the prompt response to the alarm.
+The railroad sent a check for $50 and a Thank You note to the department for their hard work.
 There were approximately eleven members at that fire.

-Mayor Leeds of the City of Stamford called for outside assistance.
+On February 4,1904 Stamford’s Town Hall caught fire and Mayor Leeds of the City of Stamford called for outside assistance.
 The Noroton Heights Fire Department was the first out of town department to arrive, followed by Greenwich, Port Chester, and Bridgeport.
-The Noroton Heights firemen ran with the gig until a man with a horse caught up with them.
-The men hooked the gig to the back of the man’s wagon and the firemen road in the wagon.
-Due to the very extremely cold weather and the faulty charging of the gig’s system after the railroad freight- house, water in the gig’s system froze in the pipe connections and valves.
-The Noroton Heights firemen could only assist Stamford firefighters with the equipment that was already there, the gig was out of service.
-After the fire, the Noroton Heights firemen brought the gig back on William Dugdale’s sleigh.
-The supplies arrived back at the station around 1:30 the next morning.
+The Noroton Heights firemen ran with the “gig” until a man with a horse caught up with them.
+The men hooked the gig to the back of the gentleman’s wagon with the firemen climbing aboard.
+Due to the extremely cold weather and the faulty charging of the gig’s system following the railroad freight-house fire, water in the gig’s system froze in the pipe connections and valves.
+The Noroton Heights firemen sized up the fire and immediately began assisting Stamford firefighters with the equipment already on scene; for now the gig was out of service.
+After the fire, the Noroton Heights firemen brought the gig back on William Dugdale’s sleigh, arriving back at the station around 1:30 AM the next morning.